toshi0607/Go-FAQ-Japanese-Edition/original.md

 Go distribution as part of the support for the `go` command.
-`Gc` was originally written in C because of the difficulties of bootstrapping—you'd need a Go compiler to set up a Go environment.
+`Gc` was originally written in C because of the difficulties of bootstrapping—you’d need a Go compiler to set up a Go environment.
 But things have advanced and since the Go 1.5 release the compiler has been a Go program.